rust-cli/book/src/tutorial/output.md

 ```

 Well, that was easy.
-Great, onto the next topic.
+Great!
+Onto the next topic.

 ## Using `println!`